DoCosta/Processing/README.md

-Just some Processing projects to play around
+Just some Processing projects to play around (Java)